gauravgardi/Droid-Blitz/README.md

 #Wireless-Fourwheeled-Drive

-Wireless-Fourwheeled-RC-Gesturecontrolled.ino contains arduino code for controlling a four wheeled frive using an RC.
+Wireless-Fourwheeled-RC-Gesturecontrolled.ino contains arduino code for controlling a four wheeled drive using an RC.
 It has 4 DOF. comment/uncomment the Features required.